 If you care for someone else’s child, you may be eligible for the School and Year Start-up Payment, which helps with costs at the beginning of the school year.
-More about this payment is on the Work and Income website and the Youth Service website.
+More about this payment is on the Work and Income website and this Youth Service factsheet.

 Otherwise there are no specific benefits to help with school costs, but you may be able to get special assistance to help with school costs from WINZ.
 Benefits that can help may be temporary additional support or a special needs grant.
 If you or your partner are working, you should also check the Working for Family assistance (see the previous question).

-For more information, see the WINZ webpage on financial assistance or give them a call on 0800 559 009 to discuss your circumstances.
+For more information, call Work and Income on 0800 559 009 to discuss your circumstances.